SEB-10-Bahrain/seb-installfest-early-2024/windows-10/README.md

 Now, any Git operation you perform within Ubuntu will use the Git Credential Manager managed by the Windows installation of Git.
 There will not be any output from this command.

 You may have noticed from the command above all the files you have stored in Windows are available on the Ubuntu side in **`/mnt/c`**, but accessing them comes at a significant performance cost.
 Therefore, the code you write will be stored in the Ubuntu storage space, and we'll only interact with Windows files and apps when necessary.
-As an additional note, the Ubuntu storage space can be accessed from Windows at: **`\\wsl$\Ubuntu\`**.
+Additionally, the Ubuntu storage space can be accessed from Windows at **`\\wsl$\Ubuntu\`**.

-You shouldn't have to bring files from Windows to Ubuntu or from Ubuntu to Windows often, but the above information may be useful to you in certain circumstances.
+You shouldn't have to bring files from Windows to Ubuntu or Ubuntu to Windows often, but the above information may be useful to you in certain circumstances.

 ### Configuring a `.gitignore_global` file